Updated: Feb 8

 · Some Reiki practitioners (myself included) use crystals that can be very beneficial when used with Reiki as it will amplify the results.

 As your fibromyalgia symptoms are an ongoing condition, regular sessions are recommended as the results are cumulative.
-Reiki can help you 'unplug' from the pain you are experiencing.
-Using Reiki as a fibromyalgia treatment can lower the sensation of pain so that everything is not so heightened.
+Using Reiki as a holistic fibromyalgia treatment can lower the sensation of pain so that everything is not so heightened.